 The rules below explain what is most important for a trustee to know for them to be successful in their role.
 If you are appointed as a trustee, read through the five rules below and take them to heart.
 You have a big responsibility on your hands!

 If you are not a trustee but you have an established trust with named successor trustee, review this post and consider how well your successor trustee fits the mold.
 If you have even an inkling of hesitancy regarding your trustee fulfilling the duties below, it might be time to reconsider who will be managing your trust after you die.
 By the time your trustee is handling the steps below, you won’t be there to monitor his or her efficiency.
 Read each step and ask yourself whether you believe the person you appointed as a trustee is competent for the role.
 If you are unsure, discuss with your trustee what their duties will be after your death so that they understand what will be expected of them.
-You can also contact an attorney at any time to appoint a new trustee or add a co-trustee.
+You can also contact a legal advisor for estate arrangements at any time to appoint a new trustee or add a co-trustee.

 The Five Rules:

 Rule 1: Find a team of experts to assist you.

 It’s risky business handling someone else’s money without the help of experienced professionals.
 Legal jargon can be complex or vague, and you don’t want to misinterpret the terms of a trust.
 Make an appointment with a local estate planning or probate attorney who can help you with the process.
-A law firm handling estate planning can guide you through your duties of closing out a living trust.
+A legal advisor for estate arrangements can guide you through your duties of closing out a living trust.

 In addition to an estate attorney, you will also want to consult a financial planner or an accountant.
 An accountant can help you with records, receipts, tax issues, and business files.
 A financial planner can give financial advice for managing investment and business accounts.
 Even if you feel comfortable handling finances and investments, it’s a good idea to check in with professionals who can double check your financial decisions.